-A Section 2113 applicant is subject to the same background check as a physician applicant.
-Primary source document requirements are the same as a physician applicant.
+A Section 2113 applicant is subject to the same background check as an applicant for a physician's license.
+Primary source document requirements are the same as an applicant for a physician's license.
 In addition, Section 2113 registration holders do not have CME requirements.